 Modes of Therapy

-I can offer face to face sessions in my office and can also do consultations by Skype.
+I can offer face to face sessions in my office and can also do consultations by Zoom.

-Get in contact if you want more information on our services.
+Get in contact if you want more information on this service.